Connect with others who understand.

 Treatment Options for PBC

-Doctors and researchers believe that PBC is an autoimmune disease that causes your immune system to attack the small bile ducts in your liver.
+Doctors think PBC is an autoimmune disease.
+This means the body’s immune system, which normally fights germs, mistakenly attacks healthy cells.
+In PBC, your immune system attacks the small bile ducts in your liver and creates inflammation.
 Over time, inflammation kills off healthy cells.
 Your liver tries to heal itself through fibrosis (making scar tissue).
 This tissue narrows the bile ducts and causes bile to build up.

-Bile is a fluid, normally secreted through the bile ducts into the small intestine, responsible for breaking down fatty acids and helping your body absorb vitamins and cholesterol.
-Damaged bile ducts can’t carry bile to your digestive system, causing buildup in your liver.
-Without enough bile, your body can’t absorb the necessary vitamins.
-Eventually, the scar tissue interferes with your liver function and can lead to cirrhosis.
+Bile is a fluid that flows through the bile ducts into the small intestine.
+It’s responsible for breaking down fats and helping your body absorb vitamins and process cholesterol.
+Damaged bile ducts can’t carry bile to your digestive system, causing buildup in your liver and liver damage.
+Eventually, the scar tissue interferes with your liver function.
+It can also lead to permanent damage, known as cirrhosis.

 Ursodeoxycholic Acid

-According to the American Liver Foundation, UDCA is effective in over half of people with PBC.
-It’s important to start taking UDCA in the early stages of PBC because it may help improve your liver function and slow disease progression.
-While UDCA likely won’t help treat fatigue or skin itching, it can help reduce liver scarring and may prevent the need for (or delay) a liver transplant.
+According to the American Liver Foundation, UDCA is effective in more than half of people with PBC.
+It’s important to start taking UDCA early in PBC because it can help slow down how quickly the disease gets worse.
+UDCA likely won’t help with common symptoms like feeling tired and itchiness.
+However, it can help reduce liver scarring and may prevent the need for (or delay) a liver transplant.

 According to the American Liver Foundation, UDCA is effective in over half of people with PBC.